Guides for SE student projects »

 Iteration 3 – Adding custom behavior to DialogBox

 One additional benefit of defining a custom control is that we can add behavior specific to our DialogBox.
-Let’s add a method to flip a dialog box such that the image on the left to differentiate between user input and Duke’s output.
+Let’s add a method to flip a dialog box such that it appears on the left edge, to differentiate between user input and Duke’s output.

 /**